All Love

 "If I leave, it means I wasn't enough."

-but because we are trying to prove something.
+Not because we should.
+But because we are trying to prove something—to them or to ourselves.

 The Comfort of Familiar Pain